lostatc/smorgasbord/README.md

 # discuss.love

-This webapp is a tool for negotiating interpersonal relationships.
+This web app is a tool for negotiating interpersonal relationships.

 ## Architecture